ullrichd21/code-of-conduct/conduct.md

 - Students will not interrupt their peers.
 - Students will not skip reading or assignments.
-- Students will not disrespect peer contributions in work, code, speech, or otherwise.
-For example, ignoring certain students in your group or belittling the ideas of others.
+- Students will not disrespect peer contributions in work, code, speech, or otherwise by, for example, ignoring certain students in their group or belittling the ideas of others.

 ### Decisions